MackinationsAi/sd-webui-udav2/README.md

 - The 'Today's Depth Gallery' tab automatically updates after each single image or batch image processing for the current day.
 - All of the outputs are saved in a very similar structure to 'txt2img' & 'img2img' in the main a1111 outputs folder under 'depths'
 - I'm still making updates to the main which I will push to this extension when possible! *(Including 16bit for hires 3D depth mapping)*
+- Bug fixed - ~It usually took between 45-90 secs the first time you launch the webui after installing the extension (as it is downloading the models, once everything is installed you will see in cmd that everything has been installed & will progress w/ the launch).~

 ## Original DAV2 Github Repo Creds
 <div align="center">